 Sun.
 July 28, 12 noon: Community BBQ and discussion — Bring a dish to share.

 Childcare is now available for all meeting events held at the meeting house.

 To submit announcements and events: Send information to firstname.lastname@example.org for inclusion in this space.

 Meeting for Worship: 8:30 a.m. and 10:00 a.m.
 Visitors are welcome at either time.
 The early meeting usually has small attendance and little vocal ministry.
 The late meeting may be attended by up to 100 and has more vocal ministry.

 First Day School (Sunday School) for Children and Youth: 10:15-11:15 a.m.
 Children are encouraged to join their families in meeting for worship from 10:00-10:15.

 Informal Fellowship Time: 11:15-noon

 Program Hour: 12 noon-1:00 p.m.
 Speakers or discussions are held after fellowship time on many Sundays.
-Meeting for Worship with a Concern for Business begins at noon on 2nd Sundays.
+Meeting for Business in the Spirit of Worship begins at noon on 2nd Sundays.